-The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the Uniform Guidance and Chapter 10.650 Rules of the Auditor General.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the Uniform Guidance and Florida Chapter 10.650, Rules of the Auditor General.
 Accordingly, this report is not suitable for any other purpose.

-Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance
+Report on Schedule of Expenditures of Federal Awards and State Financial Assistance Required by the Uniform Guidance and Florida Chapter 10.650, Rules of the Auditor General

-We have audited financial statements of the Foundation as of and for the year ended June 30, 2021, and have issued our report thereon dated August 17, 2021, which contained an unmodified opinion on those financial statements.
+We have audited financial statements of the Foundation as of and for the year ended June 30, 2022, and have issued our report thereon dated August 15, 2022, which contained an unmodified opinion on those financial statements.
 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the Uniform Guidance and is not a required part of the financial statements.
+The accompanying Schedule of Expenditures of Federal Awards and State Financial Assistance is presented for purposes of additional analysis as required by the Uniform Guidance and Florida Chapter 10.650, Rules of the Auditor General and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of expenditure of federal awards is fairly stated in all material respects in relation to the financial statements as a whole.